 Sailed July 19th 1844

 Today continues fine weather and a steady breeze of S-W and we steered E

 Wednesday.
-Good weather and a five not [sic] breeze from S.W.
-Steered [N.E.?] a Ship passed across our bow last night steering about [unclear].
-The [unclear] is [unclear] in sight and on our lee quarter about 8 miles off.
+Good weather and a five not breeze from S.W.
+Steered ESE a Ship passed across our bow last night steering about E by N. The Venice is just in sight and on our lee quarter about 8 miles off.
 Monday + Tuesday we lowered our boats to drill.
 The men are quite handy at their oars - a sail in light on our lee quarter.

 Sunday 28th fine weather and a gentle breeze at West all hands are well